gregorlarson/safemail/MAILIDENT.md

    - The user uses forwarding rules to access their mail in different situations.
    - Often there is a social component where the executive who is the one who will act on important email (and therefor must get them promptly), is not trained or thinking about system security.

 The email provider likely understands that simple access to email contents should not enable take-over of the entire email account.
 The more sophisticated email providers use mutli-factor, application specific passwords and other mechanisms to prevent take-over of the account.
+These protect the email account from take-over but do not offer good protection to other Providers using the email account for authentication.

-If, however, the email address is being used by a 3rd-party provider as an authentication mechanism, we have a serious exposure.
-The attacker can use their there temporary access to the email or order to elevate their access, reset the account password and take over the 3rd party account.
+If the compromised email address is being used by a 3rd-party provider as an authentication mechanism, we have a problem.
+The attacker can use their their temporary access to incoming email to elevate their access, reset the account password and take over the 3rd party account.

 ### The Ugly
 You have strong system passwords, safely stored in a good password vault, that you never use on an insecure device, never cache in a browser.
 Perhaps you even use multi-factor authentication...